rschristopher/ischristtrue.com/src/ancient-views/justification.md

 ## Sola Fide

-*"Sola fide"* (literally *faith alone") is a reformation era interpretation that declares justification (and hence salvation) to be by faith alone.
+*"Sola fide"* (literally *"faith alone"*) is a reformation era interpretation that declares justification (and hence salvation) to be by faith alone.
 That is, by belief in Christ you are saved.

 !!! warning "Martin Luther"